Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/query-sql.markdown

 ```

 {{% warning "Warning"%}}
-Parameter assignment to the `SQLQuery` instance is not thread safe.
+Parameter assignment to the `SQLQuery` instance is not thread-safe.
 If the query is intended to be executed on multiple threads which may change the parameters, it is recommended to use different `SQLQuery` instances.
-This has an analogue in JDBC, because `PreparedStatement` is not threadsafe either.
+This has an analogue in JDBC, because `PreparedStatement` is not thread-safe either.
-In previous options, parameters could be passed via a POJO template as well.
-This option is still available, but is deprecated and will be removed in future versions.
 {{%/warning%}}